Jane of All Trades

 University of Delaware

-As a research assistant, my role in this project means I am able to take part in many of the projects and gain experience in different research methods.
-I am primarily working with the Gavia AUVs, as our lab at the University of Delaware will be acquiring one this spring.
+As a research assistant, my role in this expedition enables me to take part in many of the projects and gain experience in different research methods.
+I am primarily working with the Gavia autonomous underwater vehicles (AUVs), as our lab at the University of Delaware will be acquiring one this spring.
 With a few Gavia technicians here in addition to representatives from GeoAcoustics, I will have a leg up when we finally get our AUV.
-I have already learned a great deal by assisting with operations, including trimming the vehicles for the warm salt water, planning and plotting missions, and deploying the vehicle at several locations.
+I have already learned a great deal by assisting with operations, including trimming the vehicles for the warm saltwater, planning and plotting missions, and deploying the vehicle at several locations.
 As is always the case with operations of new technology, there have been some hang-ups along the way.
-Troubleshooting these problems and replacing a few damaged parts has taught me even more than all the things that have gone right!
+Troubleshooting these problems and replacing a few damaged parts have taught me even more than all the things that have gone right!

 Sign up for the Ocean Explorer E-mail Update List.